Chicken Invaders: Chicken Invaders Universe

 Chicken Invaders Universe is a spin-off game in the Chicken Invaders franchise released on 14 December 2018 in early access.
 The game is an MMO, in which players, as recruits fresh out of the Heroes Academy, join the ranks of the United Hero Force to fight against the fowl Henpire.

 On 14 July 2018, InterAction studios released the first teaser for the game, while on 14 August 2018, the official website for the game was created.
 As of 14 October 2022, the release date was set to be with the games' anniversary on 15 December 2022, which might come with Stable and Beta branch.

 On 20 November 2024, InterAction studios released an update for the game that introduced episodic DLC where the main games can be purchased as DLC contents to be played from within the game.
 However, the DLCs were not available for purchase yet and only supported exporting purchases of the games on Steam through a beta version of the new Episodes, or from the official website of InterAction studios.

 On 6 February 2025, Chicken Invaders Universe was delisted from the Google Play Store and Apple App Store in Vietnam following their legislation regarding online games.

 On 11 February 2025, with the release of Version 152, the option to purchase DLCs in Chicken Invaders Universe was made accessible to all players.
-Episodes 2, 3, 4 and 5 are available for purchase, while Episode 1 remains unavailable for the time being.
+Episodes 2, 3, 4 and 5 are available for purchase.

+While Episode 1 remained unavailable for the time being until the release of Version 153 on 6 March 2025 to finally make Episode 1 purchasable in the game.

+On 11 June a new collection for the franchise was announced publicly.
+The collection is meant to get released by the end of 2026 on Xbox.
+And later on the other consoles.

+A day later the first built was released publicly, the beta was released on steam and the way of accessing it was requesting a playtest in Chicken Invaders Universe Steam Page.